 When it comes to your kitchen, there are endless options in terms of materials, colors, and designs.
 Choosing complementary elements that bring out the best in your kitchen while reflecting your lifestyle and personality can be quite a challenge.
 Homeowners are faced with innumerable choices as in dark shades or light and airy, solid geometric shapes or dramatic patterns, whimsical or formal!

-One of the most important decisions homeowners have to make relates to the kitchen countertop and backsplash materials and colors.
+One of the most important decisions homeowners have to make relates to matching countertop and backsplash materials and most popular quartzite colors.
 The dilemma is whether to mix patterns, colors or textures to bring about a unique, bold look, or go in for a conservative, understated approach with the same material and color for both the backsplash and countertop.

 Matching the countertop to the backsplash is a subjective concept, and there really is no right or wrong answer.
 What looks like the perfect “match” for one person might be unacceptable to the other.
 Just as no two individuals are alike, there can never be one fixed formula for kitchen décor.